What is a Microfiber Cloth?

 When polyester and polyamide are woven together, they create a wonderful product — microfiber cloth — that can be used in many different scenarios.
 The look and the feel of the material varies depending on the weave, number of threads, and proportions of polyester to polyamide.
 Here at Photodon we carry several varieties of cloths for that very reason.
 We know our customers have different needs when it comes to microfiber cloths.
 Let me set you straight on what is best for various applications.

 Chamois cloths (pronounced "shammy") are a slightly thicker cloth.
 These are a great buffing cloth.
 For example, customers have purchased them for buffing the sterling silver or stainless steel on their industrial coffee pots.
 We have one urn company place regular orders of our promotional chamois cloths (embossed with their logo) to give to their customers for buffing their pretty urns.
-Because these are the lintiest cloth that we carry, chamois is not recommended for critical cleaning such as preparing for a film installation.
+Because these are the lintiest cloth that we carry, chamois is not recommended for critical cleaning such as preparing for a screen protector or privacy filter installation.

 Suede cloths are also a great cloth for buffing.
 These microfiber cloths are slightly thinner than the chamois and have a nice sewn edge, which makes them less linty.
-We give suede cloths to our customer to clean the surrounding hard surfaces in an area where they do their film installations.
+We give suede cloths to our customer to clean the surrounding hard surfaces in an area where they do their screen protector or privacy filter installations.
 Microfiber suede cloths are also great for cleaning bathrooms and kitchens, and for dusting.

 If you have a business that you think is worth knowing about, why not create a constant reminder of your business for your customers or future customers?
 How, you might ask?
 Simply have Photodon print your logo or contact information on a microfiber cloth.